JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 After doing this the Utafiti child theme will be selected and the Utafiti preset will be set in the preset dropdown list.

-Applying the Grid 4 example configuration sets the required theme panel options including the layout blocks used on the demo site in the layout tool.
+Applying the Utafiti example configuration sets the required theme panel options including the layout blocks used on the demo site in the layout tool.

 **Step 4** - Click Save.
 After clicking save the required assets for the Utafiti theme will be generated (theme files, css files etc) and will now be available for use on your website.